ImagingDataCommons/IDC-Docs/portal/viewer-release-notes.md

 The version of the viewer is shown in the Debug Info option.
 {% endhint %}

-## 0.8.0 - June 2022 - Slim
+## 0.8.1 - June 2022 - Slim

 **The Slim Viewer** is a lightweight server-less single-page application for interactive visualization of digital slide microscopy (SM) images and associated image annotations in standard DICOM format.
 The application is based on the [dicom-microscopy-viewer](https://github.com/MGHComputationalPathology/dicom-microscopy-viewer) library and can simply be placed in front of a [DICOMweb](https://www.dicomstandard.org/dicomweb/) compatible Image Management System (IMS), Picture Archiving and Communication (PACS), or Vendor Neutral Archive (VNA).

 Main highlights of this release include:

 **New features**
 * Add panel for clinical trial information to case viewer;
 * Sort digital slides by Container Identifier attribute.

+**Enhancements**
+* Reset style of optical paths to default when deactivating presentation state.

 **Bug fixes**
-* Fix rendering of ROI annotations by upgrading to React version 18.
+* Fix rendering of ROI annotations by upgrading to React version 1;
+* Correctly update UIDs of visible/active optical paths;
+* Fix type declarations of DICOMweb search resources.

 ## 4.12.27 - June 2022 - OHIF